Wings of Courage

 Wings of Courage is a 1995 drama film directed by Jean-Jacques Annaud and starring Craig Sheffer, Val Kilmer, Elizabeth McGovern and Tom Hulce.
-The 40-minute film was written by Annaud with Alain Godard.
+The 40-minute or 50-minute film (run time depending on territory) was written by Annaud with Alain Godard.
 It was the first dramatic film shot in the IMAX format.

 Wings of Courage is an account of the real-life story of early airmail operations in South America.

 Plot

 In 1930 South America, a small group of French pilots led by aviation pioneer Antoine de Saint-Exupéry (Tom Hulce) struggle to prove they can offer a reliable airmail service over the Andes.
 When one of the young airmail pilots, Henri Guillaumet (Craig Sheffer), crashes on such a flight in the Andes, a search is started.
 Henri has to try and get back to civilization on foot.
 Back home, his wife Noelle (Elizabeth McGovern) and colleagues start to fear the worst.